- Name Glossary

 Pseudonym - a name used by a person that is other than their legal name.

 Screen Name - a pseudonym used to indicate your persona online on any given website.
-Example: RedFox88
+Example: CubsFan88

 Slave Name - a name given to a slave by a slaveholder.
-In America, the slave was historically given an Anglo-European first name and the slaveholder's surname.
+In antebellum America, the slave was not allowed to use their given African name.
+They were renamed, often given a “Christian” first name and the slaveholder's surname.

 Stage Name - the pseudonym of a performer.
-Example: Cary Grant (born Archibald Leach).
+Example: Cary Grant (Archibald Leach) or Lady Gaga.

 Textonym - a word or name generated by a sequence of numerals keyed into a phone keypad.
-Example: 2229 = BABY
+Example: 2229 = BABY.
+The language itself is called "T9" for "Texting on 9 Keys."

 Toponym - a place or location name.